 Block Anonymous Internet Requests.
 This keeps your network from being "pinged" or detected and reinforces your network security by hiding your network ports, so it is more difficult for intruders to work their way into your network.
-Click the checkbox to block anonymous Internet requests.
-This feature is enabled by default.
+Select Enabled to block anonymous Internet requests, or Disabled to allow anonymous Internet requests.